top of page

 Challenge Eight: Not adjusting spending throughout retirement as remaining life expectancy changes

-The GK logic removes the capital preservation rule within 15 years of retirement, but other than that, it doesn't offer the facility to alter 'allowed' spending based on remaining life expectancy.
+The GK logic removes the capital preservation rule within 15 years of retirement, but otherwise, it doesn't offer the facility to adjust 'allowed' spending based on remaining life expectancy.

 Challenge Nine: Spending is assumed to increase with inflation each year

-As shown above, with the potential cuts in real spending, the GK approach leaves the retiree at the mercy of poor markets and high inflation.
-It also doesn't allow the option of a higher starting withdrawal with a periodic reduction in spending throughout retirement (e.g. reduce spending by 1% in real terms every year).
+As shown above, with potential cuts in real spending, the GK approach leaves retirees vulnerable to poor markets and high inflation.
+It also doesn't allow for the option of a higher starting withdrawal with a periodic reduction in spending throughout retirement (e.g., reducing spending by 1% in real terms every year).

 Challenge Ten: Does not allow for spending flexibility